PeteHaitch/BioC2020_DelayedArray_workshop/README.md

     *implement* the DelayedArray framework.
   - Become familiar with the fundamental concepts of delayed operations, block-processing, and realization.
-  - Reason about potential bottlenecks in algorithms operating on *DelayedArray* objects.
+  - Reason about potential bottlenecks, and how to avoid or reduce these, in algorithms operating on *DelayedArray* objects.

 #### Learning objectives